Poikilos/EnlivenMinetest/README.md

 EnlivenMinetest project assists you in setting up ENLIVEN subgame and provides scripts to run it on minetestserver as current user (must be sudoer).

 DISCLAIMERS:
-* Please see included LICENSE.txt (MIT license normally)
+* Please see included LICENSE.txt (MIT license normally).
+The license in the file is the fallback license for everything included where license is not otherwise specified.
 * The original EnlivenMinetest project is found at https://github.com/expertmm/EnlivenMinetest
 * Any script code related to redis has not been successfully tested.
 * Make sure you convert your world to leveldb and place it in your server's worlds folder $HOME/.minetest/worlds/, as this set of scripts hasn't been tested with any other database nor worlds folder location, and nightly backup scripts cater to leveldb.